jaehho/jaehho/resume/main.typ

   start-date: "June 2025",
   end-date: "Present",
 )
-- Designing and constructing a custom robotic bird platform to study vocal learning and social behavior in budgerigars.
+- Building a custom robotic bird to study vocal learning and social behavior in budgerigars, using ROS2 for robot control.
-- Developing closed-loop control and sensory feedback systems in ROS2 to enable precise experimental tutoring for neuroscience research.
+- Optimizing budgerigar vocalization analysis pipelines to extract acoustic features and classify songs using clustering.

 #work(
   position: "Data and AI Intern",